weygoldt/install-arch/README.md

-# Arch linux installation helper
+# My arch linux installation helper
+**Disclaimer:** This was created for personal documentation of my setup to make my setup more reproducible.
+Do not use this as a guide.

 Three scripts to help me install (1) the arch base system, (2) the kde plasma desktop environment and (3) the software I use on a daily basis.
 This repository is still work in progress and not fully functional yet.
 The scripts are modified versions of the arch install helper scripts from [eflinux](https://gitlab.com/eflinux).